 The WVU Medicine Center for Integrative Pain Management strives to treat the whole person, not just the physical symptoms of pain.
 Our trained providers take the time to figure out the underlying causes of your pain and develop an integrative and individualized plan to target the affected area, to provide relief from pain, and improve your quality of life.
-Self-referrals are accepted: 855-988-2273.